TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

     faq__list--item__answer: 'It depends.
 We’ll need to look at your title report, which we can help you pull if you don’t have one readily available.
 Some easements will still allow an ADU inside them, but will have restrictions such as height limits.
 Other easements don’t allow any structures inside them, so we’ll have to move your Abodu somewhere else on the property, if possible.'
   -
     type: faq__list--item
-    faq__list--item__question: 'Can you provide me with a fully furnished unit?'
+    faq__list--item__question: 'Can you provide me with a fully-furnished unit?'
     faq__list--item__answer: 'No problem.
 If that’s what you want, we can help you furnish your Abodu with one of our pre-selected furniture packages.'
   -
     type: faq__list--item